richard-porter/ai-collaboration-field-guide/sovereign-thinking-tools/ sovereign-thinking-tools.md

 **When the organization has employees but isn’t sure it’s doing compensation right.**

-A structured audit of compensation practices, benefits compliance, and retirement plan administration for nonprofits that have crossed the volunteer-to-employee line.

 **Protocol:**

 - **Classification:** Is every paid person correctly classified?
 Employee vs. contractor.
 Exempt vs. non-exempt.
 Apply IRS and DOL tests, not convenience.
 - **Compensation:** Is pay documented, consistent, and defensible?
 Salary surveys conducted?
 Pay equity reviewable?
 - **Benefits:** If benefits are offered: enrollment documented?
 COBRA notices sent on separation?
 ACA compliance if applicable?
 - **Retirement:** If 403(b) or other plan exists: fiduciary duties documented?
 Plan documents current?
 Contributions remitted on time?
 - **Vendor:** Are vendor relationships reviewed periodically?
 Are fees reasonable?
-Is the organization getting what it’s paying for?
 - **Documentation:** Offer letters on file?
 Compensation changes documented?
 Benefits elections retained?

 **Stop if:** You’re using this to build a Fortune 500 benefits program for a five-person shop.
-Scale the infrastructure to the organization.
 The goal is compliance, not sophistication.

 *Enterprise origin: Pension administration for 500-participant retirement plan (St. Bernard Hospital).
 Benefits vendor evaluation and negotiation.
-Compensation structure revision and salary survey methodology.
-Annual merit/bonus coordination (Rolls-Royce, Navient).*
+Compensation structure revision and salary survey methodology (Rolls-Royce, Navient).*

 -----